-Depending on the size and popularity of the restaurant, you may find online reviews with healthy meal suggestions.
-Two great websites to review include Yelp and Urbanspoon.
-Restaurant and fast food meals often include high amounts of fat, salt, and calories.
-Even when restaurants reveal calorie counts for meals, USA Today reports that they often underestimate these numbers by as much as 20%.
+Restaurant and fast food meals often contain high amounts of fat, salt, and calories.
+Even when restaurants reveal calorie counts for meals, USA Today reports that they often underestimate them by as much as 20%.

-2. Look for a Smaller Portion Section on the Menu
+3. Look for a Healthy or Smaller-Portion Section on the Menu

-If the menu doesn’t highlight heart-healthy or low-fat options, order grilled chicken or broiled fish.
-Avoid fried foods and cream-based salad dressings, sauces, and soups.
+Most restaurants have added a special section to their menus that makes finding healthy choices easier than ever.
+If the menu doesn’t highlight heart-healthy or low-fat options, order grilled chicken or broiled fish, and avoid fried foods and cream-based salad dressings, sauces, and soups.
 Your server can provide more details about healthy options on the menu.

 You can also ask for a child-sized portion at many restaurants.
 Some restaurants, including Olive Garden, allow diners to order a lunch portion for dinner.
 Most restaurants offer oversized portions, so order a lunch-sized portion or a children’s meal to save money and stay on track with your healthy eating plan.

-You can also save calories, and a bit of money, by halving the food at a restaurant.
-Ask for a to-go box, and divide the food into two portions before you begin eating.
-This ensures that you don’t overindulge, and that you have leftovers for lunch the following day.
+You can also save calories and money by dividing the food at a restaurant.
+Ask for a to-go box, and divide the food into two portions before you eat.
+This ensures you won’t overindulge and that you have leftovers for lunch the following day.
 Decline the server’s offer of a bread basket, and fill up on salad instead.

-Restaurant chains such as Denny’s, Chili’s, and Big Boy serve gigantic portions.
-You can get reasonably-sized meals at smaller, independently-run restaurants.
-You also might get a healthier meal, since many smaller restaurants, especially those in bigger cities, source their fresh produce locally whenever they can.
+Restaurant chains such as Denny’s, Chili’s, and Applebee’s often serve gigantic portions.
+You can get reasonably sized meals at smaller, independently-run restaurants.
+You might get a healthier meal since many smaller restaurants, especially those in bigger cities, source fresh produce locally.

-Also, because many of the smaller restaurants use fresh, local produce, the food tastes better.
-Larger chains often don’t take the time or go through the trouble and expense to source food locally; they use lower-quality ingredients, and rely on salt and fat to improve the taste of the food.
-Avoid all-you-can-eat restaurants, where healthy food choices are supplanted by foods high in calories, fat, and sodium.
+Because many of the smaller restaurants use fresh, local produce, the food often tastes better.
+Larger chains often don’t go through the trouble and expense to source food locally.
+Instead, they may use lower-quality ingredients and rely on salt and fat to improve the taste of the food.